Fort-la-Latte: The keep

 Flag of the Duchy of Brittany, usually flown from the top of the keep.

 The keep is equipped with machicolations and several types of loopholes: the crossbowmen in the shape of a cross for crossbow shooting and the very long single slit archeries for archery.
-Smaller Holes located on each side of the loopholes for shooting arquebus and larger holes through which bombard could be fired.
+Smaller holes are located on each side of the loopholes for shooting arquebus and larger holes through which bombard could be fired.
 A line of bombardment is visible at the level of these loopholes and corresponds to the capture of the castle in the sixteenth century which was accompanied by a cannonade from the keep.

 Four sculptures representing the tetramorph according to Ezekiel are found at the level of the yellow granite circle which surrounds the keep.
 Here, facing the castle, can be found the angel of Saint Matthew, then the lion of Saint Mark, the eagle of Saint John (severely eroded), and finally the bull of Saint Luke to the right of the entrance to the dungeon.

 The entrance to the keep reveals the presence of a third drawbridge, now replaced by a staircase.
 The emblem of the Goyon-Matignon family, a siren, crowns the passage.
 The entrance to the keep was protected by a portcullis and a defensive entrapment perhaps best described as a kind of 'mousetrap'.
 In the keep there is an exhibition on the restoration works of the castle and the roof is supported by a cross vault of ogives dating from 1340.